-Once final approval is obtained from the President, the approved policy will be forwarded to SPA via Policy@rdc.ab.ca.
-Approved procedures will be forwarded to SPA by the Policy Owner, thus indicating their approval of the attached document.
-Final copies of policies and procedures (where applicable) will be retained by SPA along with the Policy Approval Request Form.
-SPA will post the approved documents on the Policy and Procedure page of the College website, including an HTML version of the policy and a linked PDF version of the procedure, where applicable.
-If the Policy Owner, Policy Administrator, Procedure Owner, or Procedure Administrator, wishes to delay posting for whatever reason, they should inform SPA in advance.
+Once final approval is obtained from the President, the approved policy will be forwarded to the Manager, Judicial and Academic Affairs via policy@rdpolytech.ca.
+Approved procedures will be forwarded to the Manager, Judicial and Academic Affairs by the Policy Owner, thus indicating their approval of the attached document.
+Final copies of policies and procedures (where applicable) will be retained by the Manager, Judicial and Academic Affairs along with the Policy Approval Request Form.
+The Manager, Judicial and Academic Affairs will post the approved documents on the Policy and Procedure page of the Polytechnic website, including an HTML version of the policy and a linked PDF version of the procedure, where applicable.
+If the Policy Owner, Policy Administrator, Procedure Owner, or Procedure Administrator, wishes to delay posting for whatever reason, they should inform the Manager, Judicial and Academic Affairs in advance.